Ultimate Guide: How to photograph Steam Trains

 Using a tripod is entirely up to you.
 I never use mine for railway photography.
 I find it easier to move around without it at the location I have chosen.

-All the above information is how I take photographs of steam trains on the mainline here in the UK.
+All the above information is how I take photographs of steam trains on the mainline and heritage railways here in the UK.

 I am happy with the camera settings that I use although some will probably think that they are not right.
 I would suggest that practice is very important if you are new to photographing steam trains.